Anxiety

 Which Medication Matches Your Symptom Profile?

-This is where personalized prescribing matters.
+This is where pattern-matched prescribing matters.

 Profile 1: The "Tired & Anxious" Patient → Consider Wellbutrin